clay108/StoryNest/README.md

 # StoryNest

 A full-stack blogging platform where users can create, update, delete, and view blog posts with images and text using the MERN (MongoDB, Express, React, Node.js) stack.
-This project enables users to publish blogs with images, view other users' blogs, and manage their own posts.
+This project has Author and Reader, Author can publish blogs with images, view other users' blogs, and manage their own posts and reader can read the blogs.

 ## Features
 - **User Authentication**: Users can register and log in to create and manage their blog posts.